wiremock/api-template-library/apisetu.gov.in-rajasthandsa/index.md

 ---
 slug: "apisetu-gov-in-rajasthandsa"
-name: "Social Justice and Empowerment Department, Rajasthan"
+title: "Social Justice and Empowerment Department, Rajasthan"
 provider: "apisetu.gov.in"
 description: "Social Justice and Empowerment Department of Rajasthan is live on DigiLocker.\
   \ Citizens can pull their disability digital certificate and save into their respective\